What is Champix?

 When should I not take Champix?

 You cannot take Champix if you are allergic to the active ingredient varenicline or if you are pregnant.
-If you plan to become pregnant, you should tell your online GP and delay pregnancy until after you have completed your course of Champix (and ideally given up smoking).
+If you plan to become pregnant, you should tell your online Doctor and delay pregnancy until after you have completed your course of Champix (and ideally given up smoking).

 If you suffer from any of the following medical conditions, or are taking any of the following medications, you should mention them when you complete the short online health questionnaire.
-You may still be able to take Champix, but your online GP will only prescribe the medication if it is safe for you to use.
+You may still be able to take Champix, but your online Doctor will only prescribe the medication if it is safe for you to use.

 - You are currently breastfeeding